mangecoeur/preview-inline/README.md

 # Usage

-Trigger 'preview-inline: show' or use the keyboard shortcut 'ctrl-alt-p'
+Place your cursor within the image link or inside a math block and trigger 'preview-inline: show' or use the keyboard shortcut 'ctrl-alt-p'.

 # Contribute